flyte/mqtt-io/README.md

     module: dht22
     interval: 10 #interval in seconds, that a value is read from the sensor and a update is published
     digits: 4 # number of digits to be round
-    options:
     type: temperature # Can be temperature or humidity

   - name: dht22_humidity
     module: dht22
     interval: 10 #interval in seconds, that a value is read from the sensor and a update is published
     digits: 4 # number of digits to be round
-    options:
     type: humidity # Can be temperature or humidity

 ```